danzuep/MailKitSimplified/README.md

     .GetMimeMessagesAsync(cancellationToken);
 ```

+Note: Use imapReceiver.ReadMail.Top(#) to get the newest (descending) results.

 To only download the email parts you want to use:

 ```csharp
 var messageSummaries = await imapReceiver.ReadMail
     .GetMessageSummariesAsync(cancellationToken);
 ```

+Note: MailKit returns results in ascending order by default, use messageSummaries.Reverse() to get descending results.

 To query unread emails from the IMAP server and specify which message parts to download: